Frequently Asked Questions (FAQs)

 How safe is campus?

-- Campus Safety and Residence Life personnel are available at Viterbo University 24 hours each day, every day, all year.
-Security officers and Residence Life staff are trained to handle a variety of calls and complaints from the Viterbo University Community.
+• Great question - safety matters!
+Viterbo's annual university security report, which details our relatively low crime statistics and important safety information, can be found on the Viterbo's Campus Safety and Security website.
+Our Campus Safety and Residence Life staff are available at Viterbo University 24 hours each day, every day, all year.
+Security officers make regular rounds on campus, and both Security and Residence Life staff are trained to handle a variety of calls and and concerns from the Viterbo University community.
 Security officers and Residence Life staff have the authority to ask individuals for identification and, in the case of of Campus Safety and Security, to determine whether those persons have lawful business with the University and to issue parking tickets billed through the business office.
-The safety and well-being of the Viterbo campus community is a priority.
-Many campus and community officials are involved in keeping the campus safe.
-The annual university security report can be found on the Viterbo's Campus Safety and Security website.
+The safety and wellbeing of the Viterbo campus community is a priority, and many campus and community officials are involved and invested in keeping the campus safe.

 Will I be able to see my student's grades?